ffarham/mentorship-web-app/README.md

 Build:
 Run `docker-compose build`

 Start:
 `docker-compose up` or `docker-compose up -d ` to run in the background.
 Add `--build` to build at the same time.
 Stop:
 `docker-compose down`
 If you ctrl+c then the images and volumes won't be removed.
 Clean restart:
-`docker rm -f $(docker ps -a -q)` (removes stopped containers) `docker volume rm $(docker volume ls -q)` (removes volumems) View current containers:
+`docker rm -f $(docker ps -a -q)` (removes stopped containers)
+`docker volume rm $(docker volume ls -q)` (removes volumems)
+View current containers:
 `docker ps -al`
 View Current Images:
 `docker images`
 Remove image (not usually necessary):
 `docker rmi <imagename>`
 Remove any dangling images (run this if `docker images` displays images with a tag of <none>):
-`docker rmi $(docker images -f “dangling=true” -q)` Start and build the docker instance with a compose file not named 'docker-compose.yml':
+`docker rmi $(docker images -f “dangling=true” -q)`
+Start and build the docker instance with a compose file not named 'docker-compose.yml':
 `docker-compose -f <filename> --build`

+### Database connection
+Run:
+`docker exec -it backend-db-1 psql -U postgres`

 You can connect to the server with https://localhost:5000 as usual

 ## Development
 The project follows the git model described [here](https://nvie.com/posts/a-successful-git-branching-model/).
 Ensure you have read and understood the model before starting.